1806 North Husband St.

 We recognize we have a better chance for healthy "aging-in-place” by living in community - respecting one another’s needs for privacy, encouraging healthy activity, and …

 having as much fun as we possibly can.

 We decide what our neighborhood looks like, how it feels, how our homes are arranged, how they are constructed, how little energy it takes for operation and how efficiently they can be maintained.

-We are a bunch of community-conscious folks who want to define and design our neighborhood with social, economic, environmental and security advantages that will enable all of us to support one another in living longer, healthier, more productive and fun-filled lives.
+We are a bunch of community-conscious folks who have designed and refined our neighborhood with social, economic, environmental and security advantages that enable all of us to support one another in living longer, healthier, more productive and fun-filled lives.